The environments of the radio galaxy population in SIMBA: Results

 \subsubsection{Environmental Density}

-To quantify the environment in a halo-independent manner and avoid any bias owing to the size of the halo, we investigate the surrounding density of a galaxy, $\rho_{\rm 1000}$, by defining a 1000$\hkpc$ tophat sphere around the galaxy and determining the local number density within that sphere.
+To quantify the environment in a halo-independent manner and avoid any direct bias owing to the size of the halo, we investigate the surrounding density of a galaxy, $\rho_{\rm 1000}$, by defining a 1000$\hkpc$ tophat sphere around the galaxy and determining the local number density within that sphere.

-Figure~\ref{fig:density} shows $\rho_{\rm 1000}$ as a function of $\mstar$, $\mbh$, $\power$, and $\fedd$.
-We show only the populations of HERGs (blue dashed line) and LERGs (maroon dashed line) and compare this with the non-radio galaxy population.
-We show the 1$\sigma$ standard deviation uncertainties only for the radio galaxy populations, for clarity.
+Figure~\ref{fig:density} shows the running median relations for $\rho_{\rm 1000}$ as a function of $\mstar$, $\mbh/\mstar$, $\power$, and $\fedd$.
+We show only the populations of HERGs (blue dashed lines) and LERGs (maroon dashed lines) and compare this with the non-radio galaxy population (grey solid line).
+For clarity, we show the 1$\sigma$ standard deviation on the median uncertainties for the radio galaxy populations only.

 We find overall similar trends to that of the richness of the galaxy populations halos.
 HERGs reside in less dense environments compared to that of the overall non-radio galaxy population at the same stellar mass, similar to star-forming galaxies.
-Low-$\mstar$ LERGs reside in less dense regions as well, however the more massive LERGs end up in denser environments, comparable to all galaxies; in large part this is because, as shown in Figure~\ref{fig:fagn}, most very massive galaxies host radio galaxies (which are uniformly LERGs).
+Low-$\mstar$ LERGs reside in less dense regions as well, however the more massive LERGs end up in denser environments, comparable to non-radio galaxies; in large part this is because, as shown in Figure~\ref{fig:fagn}, most very massive galaxies host radio galaxies (which are uniformly LERGs).